 Here are some things to keep in mind.

-Since the comparison will return true or false, sometimes it’s tricky to understand how the calculation is done, depending on how complex the expression is.
-So I recommend using Compose actions to have the values that go “in” the function.
-This way, if the value doesn’t make sense, you can understand, based on the parameters, why it was calculated that way.
+Since the comparison returns true or false, it can be tricky to understand how a complex expression is being evaluated.
+I recommend using Compose actions to surface the values that go "in" to the function.
+This way, when the result doesn't make sense, you can see the parameters and figure out why.

 Microsoft's contains Function Reference